dataluscorp/browser/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 ### `doesAppNeedPin`

-Checks if Firefox app can and isn't pinned to OS taskbar/dock.
+Checks if Datalus app can and isn't pinned to OS taskbar/dock.